 This outfit seems to be that represented in Charles Turner’s 1809 engraving of Nano shown below, made after a now lost portrait (of which more another day!).

 In all particulars we are trying to stay close to primary evidence to recreate Nano’s clothes.
 And this means that we will recreate the bonnet of Nano’s that still survives in the South Presentation Convent Collection on show at Nano Nagle Place.
 This is a cotton lawn bonnet that was worn by Nano before her death in April 1784.
+Image courtesy of the South Presentation Collection of the Presentation Archives.

 Before we get deeply immersed in bonnets, here is some bonnet terminology – the caul: the back bit that covers the hair, the headpiece: the band that goes across the top of the head, the ruffle: the front frilly bit, lappet: an extension of the headpiece (and sometimes the ruffle) beyond the earlobe.
 Nano’s bonnet isn’t exactly the same as it once was, as bits have been snipped from each side of the headpiece to send to new Presentation convents, and we aren’t sure how much.
+Thank you to Karen Horton for allowing use of this image, a working image taken during conservation.)

 Here are photos of Nano’s bonnet.
 Joan is measuring it and Freda, our volunteer, is admiring it!